Everything has its beauty, but not everyone sees it. ~Confucius

 Welcome.
 My name is Natalie and I live in wet but green and beautiful Oregon.
 I was lucky enough to marry my best friend and I am now a mother to two of the funniest, sweetest, happiest kiddos.

 I have always loved all things health, which is why I am now a nurse, and beauty, which is why I dabbled in a little modeling when I was 17.

 I’m also a lover of learning.
 I believe there is joy in learning.
 Learning new things keeps my mind young and my heart happy.
-A big part of what I do daily involves learning and teaching others.
+A big part of what I do daily involves learning and sharing what I learn with others.

 My favorite part of being a nurse is educating and empowering others to care for and love themselves.
 Along the way, I became a nursing clinical instructor at a local university.
 I was able to further indulge my passion for education & help mold the next generation of nurses.
 I never thought I would love teaching so much.

 My nursing career has taken me on many different journeys.
 Each one providing the excitement of new learning experiences and new educational opportunities.
 At the heart of these learning experiences is evidence.
 What I mean by this is that a person’s safety and health are priorities and what I practice and teach must be rooted in sound research.
 I get excited searching out and reading research articles.

 I also believe in a holistic approach to health and life in general.
 I’m not willing to discount herbal preparations that have been used (with positive results) in Eastern cultures for thousands of years just because there are few to no formal studies performed.